liu-lab/exome_reanalysis/README.md

 The Shiny webtool [PhenoMatcher](http://genomicanalysis.research.bcm.edu:3838/PhenoMatcher/) is developed by Xiaofei Song <xiaofei.song@bcm.edu>.

 The semi-automated reanalysis pipeline is developed by Dr. Pengfei Liu <pengfei.liu@bcm.edu> and Xiaofei Song.
-We acknowledge the support provided by Mr. Paul Vandeventer.
+We acknowledge the support provided by Dr. Edward S. Chen and Mr. Paul Vandeventer.

 For questions about this package, please contact Dr. Pengfei Liu <pengfei.liu@bcm.edu>.